commonknowledge/vision-mission-values/README.md

 ## Values

-### Agency

-Common Knowledge seeks to empower people to change their own lives through self-organisation.
-We trust that people can.

 ### Solidarity

 Common Knowledge acts in solidarity with those who are struggling against all forms of oppression.
 Solidarity is power.
 Diversity is strength.